Interest Policy banner

 Interest Policy

-In accordance with the Solicitors Regulation Authority Rule 7, Meridian Private Client Solicitors Limited are required to account to our clients for interest on money held by us in our client account when it is fair and reasonable to do so.
+In accordance with SRA Accounts Rule 7, Meridian Private Client Solicitors Limited are required to account to our clients (or third parties) for a fair sum of interest on money held by us in our client account.

 The holding of client money is incidental to the carrying out of clients’ instructions.
-In addition, we are required to hold client money in an instant access account to facilitate transactions.
-As a result, the rates of interest paid under this policy are unlikely to be as high as those obtainable by a client.
+In addition, we hold client money in an instant access account to facilitate transactions.
+As a result, the rates of interest paid under this policy are unlikely to be as high as those obtainable by a client placing funds on bank deposit.

 • on money held for the payment of a professional disbursement if the person to whom the money is owed has requested a delay in settlement;